Br'er Fox and Br'er Bear

-Br'er Fox and Br'er Bear (also spelled Brer Fox and Brer Bear (Note: Joel Chandler Harris' representation of U.S. Southern black pronunciation of "brother"), /ˈbre@r/) are fictional characters in African-American folktales.
+Br'er Fox and Br'er Bear (also spelled Brer Fox and Brer Bear, (Note: Joel Chandler Harris' representation of U.S. Southern black pronunciation of "brother") /ˈbre@r/) are fictional anthropomorphic cartoon characters in African-American folktales.
 They originate from African-American oral traditions popular in the Southern United States.
 These characters have been recorded by many different folklorists, but are most well-known from the folktales adapted and compiled by Joel Chandler Harris, featuring his character Uncle Remus.

 Disney version

 Br'er Fox and Br'er Bear in Song of the South (1946).
-Disney's versions of the characters are more stylized and cartoony than the illustrations in Harris's books.
+Disney's versions of the anthropomorphic characters are more stylized and cartoony than the illustrations in Harris's books.

 In the animated sequences of the 1946 Walt Disney-produced film Song of the South, like in the tales, Br'er Fox is the stories' antagonist, while Br'er Bear is his unintelligent accomplice.
 Br'er Fox was voiced by James Baskett, who also portrayed the live-action character Uncle Remus in the film, while Brer Bear was voiced by Nick Stewart.
-In contrast to the earlier illustrations of Frederick S. Church, A. B. Frost, and E. W. Kemble, the Disney animators depict the characters in a more slapstick, cartoony style.
+In contrast to the earlier illustrations of Frederick S. Church, A. B. Frost, and E. W. Kemble, the Disney animators depict the anthropomorphic characters in a more slapstick, cartoony style.

-The Disney versions of the characters have made appearances in other works:
+The Disney versions of the anthropomorphic characters have made appearances in other works: